codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 this solution is very effective as far as security is concerned, it places a lot of overhead on the customer as all updates and improvements done in the platform must also be transferred to the customer premises.

-The hybrid approach places only a Codefresh agent within customer premises while the UI (and management platform) stays in the Codefresh SAAS.
+The hybrid approach places only a Codefresh runner within customer premises while the UI (and management platform) stays in the Codefresh SAAS.

 Here is the overall architecture: